GCuser99/SeleniumVBA/README.md

 # SeleniumVBA

-A Selenium wrapper for Edge and Chrome written in Windows VBA based on JSon wire protocol.
+A Selenium wrapper for Edge and Chrome written in Windows Excel VBA based on JSon wire protocol.

 Modified/extended from https://github.com/uezo/TinySeleniumVBA/